Crimes Lawyers

 & Experienced Criminal Defense

 Second-degree criminal sexual conduct is the harshest charge that exists when it comes to acts of unwanted sexual contact.
 It involves the unwanted touching of sensitive areas (private parts) of the body including the intentional touching of the accuser’s intimate parts or the intentional touching of the clothing covering the immediate area of the accuser”s intimate parts.
 In other words, if there is no sexual penetration, just unwanted touching, a sex offender will be charged with criminal sexual conduct second degree.
-If you have been charged, or are under investigation for 2nd-degree CSC, contact our experienced Michigan criminal sexual conduct lawyers right away, we can help you now.
+If you have been charged, or are under investigation for 2nd-degree CSC, contact our experienced Michigan sex crimes lawyers right away, we can help you now.

 One of the major reasons why the law provides four different degrees of criminal sexual conduct was to differentiate between sexual acts which affected only the body surfaces of the alleged victim (CSC 2nd degree and/or CSC 4th degree) and those which involved intrusion into the body cavities (CSC 1st degree and/or CSC 3rd degree).